-- 5.22 The Exam Board can set a conditional punishment, which means that the punishment will not be put into action if the student complies with the condition(s) set. - 5.23 The sanctions that the Exam Board can impose are as follows (see Article 7.12(b)(2) of the WHW):
+- 5.22 The Examination Board can set a conditional punishment, which means that the punishment will not be put into action if the student complies with the condition(s) set. - 5.23 The sanctions that the Examination Board can impose are as follows (see Article 7.12(b)(2) of the WHW): - 1.
+Submitted tests, assignment papers or other documents of a similar nature are declared invalid.

-- 1. Submitted tests and exams, assignment papers or other documents of a similar nature are declared invalid. - 2.
-Making and submitting a substitute test or exam, replacement paper or another replacement document of a similar nature. - 3.
-Exclusion from the next opportunity to take a preliminary test or exam. - 4.
-Exclusion from one or more of the preliminary tests or exams specified by the Exam Board for a period decided by the Board but not exceeding one year - 5.
+- 3. Exclusion from the next possible opportunity/opportunities to take the test for this course, even if the test has already been taken/the tests have already been taken prior to the decision of the Examination Board. - 4.
+Exclusion from one or more of the tests specified by the Examination Board for a period decided by the Board but not exceeding one year - 5.
 The conditional imposition of sanctions under points three and four. - 6.
 The condition, as referred to in the preceding paragraph, may include the writing of an essay. - 7.
 In the event of exclusion from taking a test, it may be decided that the student will not receive help from the course lecturer during this period. - 8.
 A proposal to the Management Board to suspend the registration for a certain period of time due to serious fraud. - 9.
 A proposal to the Management Board to suspend the registration for an indefinite period for this course due to serious fraud. - 10.
-A proposal to the Management Board to fully and definitively suspend the student's registration due to serious fraud (WHW Article 7.12(b)(2). - 5.24 If plagiarism is detected or suspected in a specific paper, the Exam Board may decide to examine the possibility of plagiarism committed in papers previously submitted by the student (also in the context of group assignments).
+A proposal to the Management Board to fully and definitively suspend the student's registration due to serious fraud (WHW Article 7.12(b)(2). - 5.24 If plagiarism is detected or suspected in a specific paper, the Examination Board may decide to examine the possibility of plagiarism committed in papers previously submitted by the student (also in the context of group assignments).
 The student's cooperation with this research is obligated.
-He/she can be demanded to provide the hearing committee with digital versions of earlier assignments. - 5.25 If there is evidence of previous plagiarism after an investigation is conducted (as referred to in the previous article), results previously obtained for course components may be declared invalid by the Exam Board as well as any related results. - 5.26 If the Exam Board finds that there is no evidence of fraud or plagiarism, the examiner will determine the results of the test as soon as possible. - 5.27 In principle, the method set out in the Appendix will be used by the Exam Board to determine the severity of the punishment (with the right to deviate from this is the circumstances require it). - 5.28 If fraud is detected, the Exam Board will apply the following guidelines when determining the severity of the punishment.
+He/she can be demanded to provide the hearing committee with digital versions of earlier assignments. - 5.25 If there is evidence of previous plagiarism after an investigation is conducted (as referred to in the previous article), results previously obtained for course components may be declared invalid by the Examination Board as well as any related results. - 5.26 If the Examination Board finds that there is no evidence of fraud or plagiarism, the examiner will determine the results of the test as soon as possible. - 5.27 In principle, the method set out in the Appendix will be used by the Examination Board to determine the severity of the punishment (with the right to deviate from this is the circumstances require it). - 5.28 If fraud is detected, the Examination Board will apply the following guidelines when determining the severity of the punishment.

-Fraud type Levels of severity Punishment guidelines (the number refers to Article 5.23)

-5.28.1 Plagiarism Low 1, 2, 3

-Average 1, 2, 3, 4, 5, 6

-High 1, 2, 3, 4, 7, 8, 9, 10

-5.28.2 Handing in work written, whether or not for payment, by someone else High 8, 9, 10
+Fraud type Levels of severity Punishment guidelines (the number refers to Article 5.23) 5.28.1 Plagiarism Low 1, 2, 3 Average 1, 2, 3, 4, 5, 6 High 1, 2, 3, 4, 7, 8, 9, 10 5.28.2 Handing in work written, whether or not for payment, by someone else High 8, 9, 10 5.28.3 Handing in work completed in another course.
+Except for obtaining exemptions or free-format study courses.
+1, 2